-The ANU analysis below is based on publicly available data from the Clean Energy Regulator, and is available on the ECI publications webpage.
+The ANU analysis below is based on publicly available data from the Clean Energy Regulator, and is available on Publications.

 The Australian renewable energy industry will install more than 10 gigawatts of new solar and wind power during 2018 and 2019.
 If that rate is maintained, Australia would reach 50% renewables in 2025.

 The recent demise of the National Energy Guarantee saw the end of the fourth-best option for aligning climate and energy policy, following earlier vetoes by the Coalition party room on carbon pricing, an emissions intensity scheme, and the clean energy target.

 Yet despite the federal government’s policy paralysis, the renewable energy train just keeps on rolling.

 Our analysis, released today by the ANU Energy Change Institute, shows that the Australian energy industry has now demonstrated the capacity to deliver 100% renewable electricity by the early 2030s, if the current rate of installations continues beyond the end of this decade.

 Last year was a record year for renewable energy in Australia, with 2,200 megawatts of capacity added.
 Based on data from the Clean Energy Regulator, during 2018 and 2019 Australia will install about 10,400MW of new renewable energy, comprising 7,200MW of large-scale renewables and 3,200MW of rooftop solar (see charts below).
 This new capacity is divided roughly equally between large-scale solar photovoltaics (PV), wind farms, and rooftop solar panels.
 This represents a per-capita rate of 224 watts per person per year, which is among the highest of any nation.

 Actual and probable deployment of large-scale (more than 0.1MW) systems in Australia.
 About 4,000MW per year is currently being installed.
 Clean Enegy Regulator/ANU, Author provided